 In my view, the extent of sexual misconduct in the workplace is so widespread, and its damage to the dignity and personhood of women so profound, that we have reached the point where the right to be protected from it should be recognized, not just by the policy of the government of the day, but as a fundamental human right.

 —Kathleen Finlay, founder, The Zero Now Campaign™ in a submission to the Canadian House of Commons.

-Canada is in the midst of updating its laws to more fully address sexual harassment in federally regulated workplaces, and to bring parliamentary and political staff under such protections.
-Known as Bill C-65, the proposed law is, thanks to amendments which incorporated a number of recommendations made by The ZeroNow Campaign™ (see below), including our Sunshine law , a major step in adopting practices to make the workplace safer and more respectful for everyone.
+Canada is in the midst of updating its laws to more fully address sexual harassment in federally-regulated workplaces, and to extend such protections to parliamentary and political staff.
+Known as Bill C-65, the proposed law, which now includes a number of amendments incorporating recommendations made by The ZeroNow Campaign™ (see below), including our Sunshine law proposal , is a major step in adopting practices to make the workplace safer and more respectful for everyone.
 (The Manitoba government also adopted our Sunshine law proposal for its workplace anti-harassment legislation.)

-We are disappointed, however, that the vexatious clause (see below) which allows the Minister, or the Minister’s delegate, to label a complaint as “trivial, frivolous or vexatious” is out of place in modern approach to dealing with sexual misconduct matters and represents a throwback to a much discredited era when victims were turned into the offender.
+We are disappointed, however, that amendments to the bill did not include removal of the “vexatious” clause (see below), which allows the Minister, or the Minister’s delegate, to label a complaint as “trivial, frivolous or vexatious.”
+In our view, the “vexatious” clause is out of place in any modern approach to sexual misconduct remedies and represents a throwback to a much discredited era when victims were treated as the offenders.